orionrobots/orionrobots.github.io/_posts/2023/12/8/the-pimoroni-yukon.md

 ## My overall thoughts

 I am glad I got to be a Beta tester on this board, it is a lot of fun, and has a clear place in my next robot build.
 I'm looking forward to seeing what other people do with it, and what modules are released for it.
 And using that prototype module to hack my own.

+## Other links

+For a hands on robot play with the Yukon, see Kevin McAleer and the Yukon in [Is this the best robot ever?](https://www.youtube.com/watch?v=Mdz_DhyREYk&t=2525s) video.